K-theory and G-theory of derived algebraic stacks: Perfect and coherent complexes

 \item $\sX$ is of positive characteristic and its stabilizers at all points are linearly reductive.

 \item $\sX$ is of mixed characteristic and its stabilizers at all points are ``nice'' (extensions of tame finite étale groups by groups of multiplicative type).

-\item $\sX$ is of mixed characteristic, its (classical) inertia stack is of finite presentation over $\sX_\cl$, its stabilizers at all points are affine, and its stabilizers at points of positive characteristic are linearly reductive. \end{defnlist} Then $\sX$ is of finite cohomological dimension (see \cite[Thm.~1.4.2]{DrinfeldGaitsgoryFiniteness} and \cite[Thm.~2.1]{HallRydhGroups}).
-Similarly, a morphism of qcqs \da stacks $f : \sX \to \sY$ is of finite cohomological dimension if for any morphism $v : Y \to \sY$ with $Y$ affine, the fibre $\sX \fibprod_\sY Y$ satisfies one of the above conditions. \end{exam}
+\item $\sX$ is of mixed characteristic, its (classical) inertia stack is of finite presentation over $\sX_\cl$, its stabilizers at all points are affine, and its stabilizers at points of positive characteristic are linearly reductive. \end{defnlist} Similarly, a morphism of qcqs \dA stacks $f : \sX \to \sY$ is of finite cohomological dimension if its fibres $\sX \fibprod_\sY Y$ satisfy one of the above conditions, for all morphisms $v : Y \to \sY$ with $Y$ affine.
+See \cite[Thm.~1.4.2]{DrinfeldGaitsgoryFiniteness} and \cite[Thm.~2.1]{HallRydhGroups}. \end{exam}